Snap pea: Cultivars

 Below is a list of several snap pea cultivars currently available, ordered by days to maturity.
 Days to maturity is from germination to edible pod stage; add about 7 days to estimate shell pea stage.
 Amish Snap is the only true heirloom snap pea.
 PMR indicates some degree of powdery mildew resistance; afila types, also called semi-leafless, maintain an erect, interlocked, plant habit that allows good air movement through the canopy and reduces risk from lodging and mold.

 Production

 Commercial snap peas for export are produced in Peru, Guatemala, Colombia, Zimbabwe, Kenya and China.

-Preparation
+Uses

+Culinary

 Snap peas are often served in salads or eaten whole.
 They may also be stir-fried or steamed.
 Before being eaten, mature snap pea pods may need to be "stringed," which means the membranous string running along the top of the pod from base to tip is removed.
 Over-cooking the pods will make them come apart.